 Another phishing scam to lookout for are emails that contain the direction “you are to update your IRS e-file immediately.”
 This phishing scam includes links to fake websites that impersonate the official IRS website.
 What should you do if you receive a phishy email?

-What You Should Do with a Phishy Email
+What Should You Do With a Phishy Email?

 Did you know the IRS does not initiate contact through unsolicited emails for personal or financial information?
 So, what should you do if you receive one of these phishing tax scams?
 The IRS recommends the following: